af001/Walle-ng-Documentation/content/aws.md

 ![SNS Subscription](images/sns_subscription.png)

 SNS should be set up to send SMS messages to a mobile device.
 It is recommended to publish a test message to verify setup.
-In order to publish a test message, perform the following:
+In order to publish a test message, perform the following actions:

 * In the sidebar, select Topics --> walle-ng-topic
 * Click --> Publish message